Department of Labor Logo United States Department of Labor

 QCEW data for states have been included in this release in table 3.
 For additional information about quarterly employment and wages data, please read the Technical Note or visit www.bls.gov/cew.

-The County Employment and Wages release for second quarter 2019 is scheduled to be released on Wednesday, November 20, 2019.
+The County Employment and Wages release for second quarter 2022 is scheduled to be released on Tuesday, November 22, 2022.
+The County Employment and Wages full data update for second quarter 2022 is scheduled to be released on Tuesday, December 6, 2022.

 Technical Note